-The hierarchical systems as we knew them from the old ages are falling apart and are rapidly taken over by flat- ter systems, with different kind of boundaries between social and economical systems.
+The hierarchical systems as we knew them from the old ages are falling apart and are rapidly taken over by flatter systems, with different kind of boundaries between social and economical systems.

 Today the boundaries are less between classes, more and more between opinions.
-This also influences the behavior of the consumer: recommendation between peers takes over from a managed top-down distribution of opinion by the few… and at the same time brands increasingly provide meaning to people, substituting for lack of social structures.
+This also influences the behaviour of the consumer: recommendation between peers takes over from a managed top-down distribution of opinion by the few… and at the same time brands increasingly provide meaning to people, substituting for lack of social structures.

 So far, nothing new…

-Let‘s have look back, to where we came from – to project where we might be going: In economy the dominant way to sustain success, is to erect barriers to competition.
+Let‘s have look back, to where we came from – to project where we might be going: In economy, the dominant way to sustain success, is to erect barriers to competition.

 As soon as we started to conquer technology, barriers to competition were created through mastering its very reproduction – innovation was all about producing commodities; the more, the better; the more efficient, the better.

-The one with the better machines and better factory won the competition, and the favor of the consumer.
+The one with the better machines and better factory won the competition and the favour of the consumer.
 As soon as these barriers were not distinctive enough and factories became commodities as well, access to capital made the difference.
 The issuing of shares and the growth of capital allowed companies to access new markets and achieve new means for marketing, in order to increase the effect of communication.
 With this, they could create new barriers to competition.